brisvag/stemia/README.md

   -d, --dry-run                   only print some info, without running the
                                   commands.
-  -v, --verbose                   print individual commands -j, --just TEXT                 quickly reconstruct just this tomogram with
+  -v, --verbose                   print individual commands -j, --just TEXT                 reconstruct just these tomograms -e, --exclude TEXT              exclude these tomograms from the run -t, --thickness INTEGER         unbinned thickness of the SAMPLE (ice or
-                                  a simple setup.
-Useful for testing and to estimate sample thickness -t, --thickness INTEGER         unbinned thickness of the SAMPLE (ice or lamella); the reconstruction will be 20%
+                                  lamella); the reconstruction will be 20%
                                   thicker, but this will be used for alignment